embolaweb3/design-by-bid-article/README.md

 1. **Compile the Smart Contract**: Ensure that your contract is compiled with no error.
 For easy compilation and deployment, you can check zksync documentations for various environments such as [Hardhat](https://docs.zksync.io/build/tooling/hardhat/getting-started) or [Foundry](https://docs.zksync.io/build/tooling/foundry/overview). zkSync uses Solidity, so no significant changes are necessary for basic contracts.

 3. **Deploy on zkSync Testnet**: Deploy your contract on the zkSync sepolia testnet to verify that everything works as expected.
-Depending on the environment you are using.w
+Depending on the environment you are using it.

 #### Benefits of zkSync Deployment